uoftgasa/uoftgasa.github.io/markdown/index.md

 		- Car: 10 minutes
 	- Types of housing: condos and some houses
 	- Features:
-		- Close to the exhibition grounds, DMO status
+		- Close to the exhibition grounds, DMO stadium
+		- Close to a variety of nightlife venues
 - **Little Italy - \$\$**
 - **Midtown - \$\$**
 - **St Clair - \$**